prlakshm/maps/README.md

 and county.
 The output will also showed the time and date of the cached result.
 This time is in UTC (universal time), not the local timezone.
 The cache will last for 10 minutes to optimize backend server heap space.
-Lastly, the user can 'searchareas' by a keyword to search for areas with that keyword in the area description.
+Lastly, the user can 'searchareas' by a keyword or to search for areas with that keyword in the area description.
+You can also serach by a phrase by using an underscore "_" to seperate the keywords.
 From this, the map will move to show the highlighted areas.
 If there are no areas with the keyword, the map will zoom out to the globe to show the user that there are no highlighted dots (no areas match).